-- 2 tsp nutmeg
+- 2 teaspoon nutmeg

-- 2 tsp baking powder
+- 2 teaspoon baking powder

-- 1 tsp salt
+- 1 teaspoon salt

 - 1 cup currants, softened in hot water and drained

-- Cream together butter and sugar.
+- Cream together butter and sugar

-- Carefully blend flour into egg mixture.
-Mix in currants.
+- Carefully blend flour into egg mixture

-- Roll dough on lightly floured surface to 1/4 inch thickness.
+- Roll dough on lightly floured surface to ¼ inch thickness.
 Cut into rounds about 2 inches in diameter.